adin234/pomodoro.cc/README.md

 # Todo

-- [ ] merge timer and pomodoro reducers and actions
-- [ ] add store for userState to get rid of stupid checks on avatar to determine if user is logged in or not
-- [ ] track domain events in `events` table
 - [ ] Introduce the concept of "Pinning" a task to a pomodoro
 - [ ] fix flicker at page load for login invite
+- [ ] track domain events in `events` table
+- [-] merge timer and pomodoro reducers and actions
+- [-] add store for userState to get rid of stupid checks on avatar to determine if user is logged in or not

 ---